K-Regret Queries Using Multiplicative Utility Functions: Case Studies

-To derive an upper bound of the maximum regret ratio for a set of Cobb-Douglas functions $\mathcal{F} = \{\mathcal{X}_1, \mathcal{X}_2, ..., \mathcal{X}_n\}$, we transform each function $\mathcal{X}_i$ to an MUF by scaling the parameter $A$ to 1.
+we transform each function $\mathcal{X}_i$ to an MUF by scaling the parameter $A$ to 1.
 It can be shown straightforwardly that this scaling does not affect the regret ratio or the maximum regret ratio.
-Assuming that $x_j$ has been normalized into the range of $(1,2]$.
-Then the regret ratio upper bound derived in Section~\ref{sec:upperbound} applies to the function $\mathcal{X}_i$, i.e.,
+Assume that $x_j$ has been normalized into the range of $(1,2]$.
+Then, the regret ratio upper bound derived in Section~\ref{sec:upperbound} applies, i.e.,